Oli Jager: Munster

 In November 2023, Jager was signed to Munster Rugby.
 He made his debut for Munster coming on as a replacement in the victory over Glasgow Warriors on 1 December 2023.

+In June 2026 it was announced that Jager would retire forthwith on medical grounds, aged 30, having suffered a number of concussions over the preceding few years.

 International career

 Jager was selected for the Ireland national schoolboy rugby union team in the 2013 Rugby Europe Under-18 Championship semi-final match against France.
-Ireland lost the match and went on to claim a third place finish in the Championship.
+Ireland lost the match and went on to claim a third-place finish in the Championship.

-In 2017 he was named in the New Zealand Barbarians squad ahead of the 2017 British & Irish Lions tour to New Zealand and played in the opening game of the tour, losing 7-13 to the Lions.
+In 2017 he was named in the New Zealand Barbarians squad ahead of the 2017 British & Irish Lions tour to New Zealand and played in the opening game of the tour, losing 7–13 to the Lions.

 In 2022, he was named in an All Blacks XV squad for a northern hemisphere tour which would have ruled him out of playing for Ireland, but was injured before the tour and did not travel.

 On 24 February 2024 Jager made his international debut for Ireland in a 31–7 victory over Wales in round 3 of the 2024 Six Nations.